The Merc with The Mouth is back for a second helping…

 Cable is to be played by Josh Brolin.
 Or as I first remembered him, as the big brother from The Goonies (1985) which really dates him and me as his debut film.
 Also, Josh is James Brolin from that 1980s tv series Hotel‘s son.

-But Brolin now is remembered as Thanos by Avengers: Age of Ultron (2015) fans, such as the superhero loving stepdude (who even knows about Squirrel Girl).
-For me, he’s now Barbra Streisand’s stepson.
-Other actors considered for Cable included David Harbour, the cop from Stranger Things (2016) and Mars Attacks (1996) Pierce Brosnan (or the Irish James Bond).
+Brolin now is remembered as Thanos by Avengers: Age of Ultron (2015) fans, such as the superhero loving stepdude (who even knows about Squirrel Girl).
+For me, Brolin is now Barbra Streisand’s stepson.
+Other actors considered for Cable included David Harbour, ie the cop from Stranger Things (2016) and Mars Attacks (1996) Pierce Brosnan (or the Irish James Bond).

 Deadpool 2′s teaser trailer is whetting my appetite for part of this my favourite of the Marvel franchise.
-Which might change, if Thor 3 (2017) is as fun as the trailer and Hemsworth gets a Thor with some humour.
-But it’s still some time to wait til Deadpool 2‘s release at the cinema, as unfortunately, the film isn’t out till next year.
+This might change if Thor 3 (2017) is as fun as the trailer and Hemsworth gets a Thor with some humour.
+But it’s still some time to wait until Deadpool 2‘s release at the cinema, as unfortunately, the film isn’t out till next year.

 The teaser trailer starts showing a pair of boots and on panning up we find these worn by a man in a hoodie, so it could be anyone.
 But it’s not, it’s Wade Wilson looking more like Green Arrow (thanks Darlin’ Husband) from behind.
 He passes a phone box booth (ask your mum) and a cinema.

 The former immediately transporting me back to Deadpool’s favourite decade, the 1980s.
 He spots a victim being held up with a gun.
 As you do.
 Taking off his headphones he hears men’s raised voices.
 Immediately our hero, sorry